 Why choose this course

-Our Bridge Engineering MSc is the only MSc programme in this area in Europe and one of the very few around the world.
+Our Bridge Engineering MSc is the only masters programme in this area in Europe – and one of the very few around the world.
 Running since the early 1970s, our fully accredited course provides you with the opportunity to develop your knowledge and skills in specialist aspects of bridge engineering, including very recent erection methods for accelerated bridge construction (ABC).